named-data/ndn-tlv-ping/README.md

 Ping Application For NDN (ndn-tlv-ping)
 ======================================

-This is an application tool developed over ndn-cpp APIs for TLV packet based communication over NDN configured network.
+This is an application tool developed over ndn-cpp-dev APIs for TLV packet based communication over NDN configured network.
 The NDN network has to be first created with 'ndnx' and 'ndnd-tlv'.
 This is followed by environment security setup with 'ndn-cpp-security-tools'.
 The application also requires